 The Village Farm Shop at Whatawhata

-Hamilton’s only specialist organic food retailer.
+Specialist organic food retailer.
 A great range of fresh produce, spices, meat, bulk ingredients and processed food at good prices.
 Since mid-2018 it has had new management: the new owner is John Pellew and the manager is Sue Williams.

 245 Commerce St, Frankton, Hamilton (on the corner at the railway end of Commerce St)